 RI²: A Composite Metric for Detecting Risk Profiles

 The Research Integrity Risk Index (RI²) is the first empirically grounded, composite metric designed to assess research integrity risk at the institutional level.
 Unlike conventional rankings that emphasize research volume and citation-based visibility, RI² focuses on integrity-sensitive indicators resistant to bibliometric manipulation and inflation.
-Currently, the RI² is based on three components: rate of articles in delisted journals (D-Rate), retraction rate (R-Rate), and institutional self-citation rate (S-Rate).
+Currently, the RI² is based on three components: the rate of articles in delisted journals (D-Rate), the retraction rate (R-Rate), and the institutional self-citation rate (S-Rate).

 Retraction Risk (R-Rate): Measures the proportion of an institution’s research output that has been retracted, serving as a critical marker of research integrity (Fang et al., 2012; Ioannidis et al., 2025).
 The rate is expressed as the number of retracted articles per 1,000 articles over a specified period.
 According to the Retraction Watch Database (RWDB), the most common reasons for the retraction of articles published in 2023-2024 were (categories are non-mutually exclusive): investigation by journal/publisher (86%), fake peer review (61%), unreliable results and/or conclusions (60%), concerns/issues about referencing/attributions (41%), investigation by third party (36%), paper mill (22%), concerns/issues with peer review, (21%), computer-aided content or computer-generated content (21%), objections by author(s) (17%), rogue editor (16%), and concerns/issues about third party involvement (16%).
 As with articles in delisted journals, elevated retraction rates may signal structural vulnerabilities in institutional research governance, quality control mechanisms, and academic culture.